 This document is intended to provide general information about legal matters of current interest.
 This document is not intended as legal advice applicable to specific facts and circumstances, nor does it create any attorney-client relationship between any reader and Chamberlain Hrdlicka.
 Readers should not act upon the information contained in this document without professional counsel.
 This document may be considered attorney advertising in some jurisdictions.

 Habeeb “Hobbs” Gnaim is a Shareholder in the Firm and serves as the head of the Firm's Tax Planning & Business Transactions Group.
 Mr. Gnaim also serves as a member of the Firm’s Board of Directors.
 Mr. Gnaim focuses his practice ...

 Josh Ling is an associate in the Tax Planning & Business Transactions group.
 Prior to joining Chamberlain Hrdlicka, Josh worked in Grant Thornton's M&A Tax practice, where he focused on tax planning for businesses throughout ...

 Larry Campagna has established a reputation as an authoritative litigator in matters of business litigation and white collar criminal defense, as well as federal, state and local tax controversies.
-Over the past 40 years, he has ...
+Over more than 40 years, he has ...

 Larry Sherlock is a tax attorney in the Tax Controversy Section of Chamberlain Hrdlicka in Houston.